Gallicchio-Lab/water-droplet-hydration/README.md

 ## Documentation and Tutorials

 The project walks you over the steps to setup and run alchemical absolute binding free energy calculations for a series of solute complexes with water droplet (TIP3P model) using the Single Decoupling (SDM) OpenMM's plugin.

 ## Gathering Software Tools

 ### OpenMM

 We recommend installing OpenMM from [source](https://github.com/openmm/openmm) since most of the steps required are the same as for building the SDM-related plugins.
-However binary installations of OpenMM should probably also work.
+However, binary installations of OpenMM should probably also work.
 Detailed building instructions for OpenMM are [here](http://docs.openmm.org/latest/userguide/library.html#compiling-openmm-from-source-code).
 SDM requires an OpenCL platform with GPUs from NVIDIA (CUDA) or AMD, which we assume are in place.
 We developed a [docker image](https://hub.docker.com/repository/docker/egallicchio/centos610-openmmbuilder) with all of the tools to build OpenMM.

 ### Desmond File Reader for OpenMM

 SDM uses Desmond DMS-formatted files.
-OpenMM includes a python library to load molecular files in DMS Desmond format however, the version of the Desmond file reader required for SDM is not yet included in the latest OpenMM sources.
-To patch the 7.3.1 OpenMM installation above with the latest DMS file reader do for example:
+OpenMM includes a python library to load molecular files in DMS Desmond format; however, the version of the Desmond file reader required for SDM is not yet included in the latest OpenMM sources.
+To patch the 7.3.1 OpenMM installation above with the latest DMS file reader, do for example:

 ```
 cd $HOME/devel